 - running extracurricular activities

-Our advice on primary education will give you more insight into what it is like to work in this area.
+Our advice on primary education will give you more insight into what it’s like to work in this area.

-Most initial teacher training programmes in England and Wales use the UCAS Teacher Training application system and it is advisable to apply early in the final year of your university studies.
-You can apply to a mixture of primary and secondary teacher training courses if you wish.
+Most initial teacher training programmes in England and Wales use the centralised teacher training application system .
+It’s a good idea to apply early in the final year of your university studies as teaching is a popular postgraduate option and places can fill quickly.
+You can apply to a mixture of primary and secondary teacher training courses.

 There are bursaries available for graduates wanting to teach certain subjects where there’s a shortage of specialist teachers.

 - Excellent communication skills.